UCLAdeepvision/CS269-Projects-2025Spring/_posts/2025-06-10-student-24-DFFs.md

 ![Image of strainer in a beaker]({{ site.baseurl }}/assets/images/ophir_siman-tov_student-24/strainer.PNG)  |  ![DINO image features of previous image]({{ site.baseurl }}/assets/images/ophir_siman-tov_student-24/strainer1_5.PNG) | ![NeRF reconstruction of the first image]({{ site.baseurl }}/assets/images/ophir_siman-tov_student-24/strainer2.png)

 <div style="text-align: center;">
-  <p><em>DFFs use all views given to it to contruct its image feature representation, and as a result can achieve much higher fidelity views than foundational models that only use a single view to contruct their image features</em></p>
+  <p><em>DFFs use all views given to it to construct its image feature representation, and as a result can achieve much higher fidelity views than foundational models that only use a single view to construct their image features</em></p>
 </div>

 ## Applications of DFFs

 DFFs are powerful spatial and semantic representations of 3D scenes, but how can we make efficient use of them?
 We mentioned that they were originally introduced in image editing tasks, but recent work has successfully applied them to robotics tasks.
 Two works stand out as particularly relevant: F3RM ([Shen et al.](https://arxiv.org/pdf/2308.07931)) and LERF-TOFO ([Rashid et al.](https://arxiv.org/pdf/2309.07970)).

 The first work, called F3RM, uses DFFs for robotic manipulation tasks.
 Their method involves training a DFF for each scene as described above, then using this 3D representation, in conjunction with a human demonstration, to perform robotic manipulation tasks.
 They acquire the human demonstrations using a VR headset and controllers, and develop a method utilizing the DFF to enable a robotic arm to perform the same task as the one in the demonstration, but in a totally different environment with new objects.
 Here, the semantic property of DFFs comes in handy, because often the user will demonstrate how to pick up a tall wine glass, and the robotic arm might be expected to pick up a short and wide coffee mug.
 These two cups don’t look particularly similar, but they have similar meanings, which lets F3RM generalize beyond visual appearances.